UW-Solar/Website-Reference/README.md

 : (This is where you press enter to see more commits, or type "wq" to exit out of this menu)
 ```

-Now that you've chosen a commit code, enter the following command.
+Now that you've chosen a commit code, enter the following commands one at a time.
 Paste your commit code where it says **CODE**.

 ```
 git revert CODE